dexie/dexie-website-old/docs/Table/Table.add().md

 The optional second *key* argument must only be used if your table uses [outbound keys](/docs/inbound#examples-of-outbound-primary-key).
 If providing the *key* argument on a table with [inbound](/docs/inbound) keys, then the operation will fail and the returned promise will be a rejection.

+### Case for autoIncremented keys

+In case the item's primary key is not specified, and the schema specifies it to be auto-incremented, the item's resulting key will be set on the item - this only apply to table.add() and table.put() but not table.bulkAdd() or table.bulkPut().

 ### See Also

 [Table.put()](/docs/Table/Table.put())